nickbild/doc_insight_v2/README.md

 # Doc InSight

-Doc InSight provides an augmented reality heads-up display for health care professionals.
+Doc InSight provides an augmented reality heads-up display, built into a pair of glasses, for health care professionals.
 Relevant medical information from an electronic health record is displayed in the wearer's field of vision when environmental QR codes are detected.
 The information display is completely passive and hands-free.
 No action is required of the user.

 A machine learning (ML) algorithm runs in the background to enhance patient safety.
 In particular, two of the most common medical errors are treatment-related infections, and medication errors.
 Doc InSight seeks to eliminate these types of errors without saddling health care providers with additional procedures to follow that reduce their time treating patients, and have also been shown to lead to physician burnout.